gerd-moellmann/emacs-with-cl-packages/README.md

 to associate the native lisp files.

+>[!IMPORTANT]
+> Please open an issue to report your experiences, even if you encounter no problems.
+Mention your OS version, CPU, and any other relevant details.

 ## Debugging

 If you get crashes or just want to help with debugging, it would be useful to run emacs under `lldb`.
 Here's how: